xboss/yi/README.md

 A fast and simple command-line translation tool implemented with Rust.

-Currently, only English to Chinese translation is supported.
+Except for using Baidu backend, only English to Chinese translation is supported.

 ## Build